-In this part of the course you will study the connections between history, theory and practice in modern and contemporary contexts, in order to become critically engaged, reflective and an effective practitioner.
-See page 92.
-At the end of First Year, for students with a strong interest in the history and theory of visual culture, there is an opportunity to take a Degree in Design or Fine Art with Visual Culture.
-For this option, students will swap a portion of their studio time to do additional Visual Culture study and assignments.
-See page 90.
+Fashion Design/ Graphic Design/ Illustration/Moving Image Design/ Interaction Design/ Product Design/Textile & Surface Design/ Jewellery & Objects Fine Art:

+Media/Painting/ Sculpture/Print Applied Art:

-At NCAD we ensure that our design students develop the necessary creative, technical, thinking and interpersonal skills to become highly employable graduates, entrepreneurs and thought leaders.
+Ceramics & Glass/ Textile, Art & Artefact 32 Design at NCAD At NCAD we ensure that our design students develop the necessary creative, technical, thinking and interpersonal skills to become highly employable graduates, entrepreneurs and thought leaders.
 Your employment possibilities and career development are our priorities.
 We seek to unlock the potential of students' creativity and ingenuity to address the challenges they will face designing for the future.

-Design at NCAD

 Design students at NCAD start with research concepts and questions, challenging established design practices and assumptions to ensure that they don't simply play a role in shaping objects, materials and spaces for today's customers, but begin to define the very nature of what society may need, want and strive for in the future.
 Coming out of the dynamic design culture in NCAD our students have a clear understanding of process, technique and business and we pride ourselves on educating our design graduates to become dynamic, individual and 100% employable.
-The quality of our graduates continues aas the Design and Craft Council of Ireland's Future Makers and International Society of Typographic Designers student assessments; NCAD is being ranked in the top 50 Art and Design colleges in Europe by the QS World University Rankings.
+The quality of our graduates continues as the Design and Craft Council of Ireland's Future Makers and International Society of Typographic Designers student assessments; NCAD is being ranked in the top 50 Art and Design colleges in Europe by the QS World University Rankings.
 Our graduates are flexible design thinkers, adaptable to change, and able to see unique, genuine problems as opportunities for the creation of original, beautiful, useful and thought-provoking designs.
 Following in the footsteps of our illustrious alumni, they become the designers, thinkers and creative entrepreneurs that positively shape the world we inhabit.
 Alex Milton.

 Head of School of Design, NCAD.

+School of Design

-Fashion Design - 44 Graphic Design - 46 Illustration - 48 Moving Image Design - 50 Jewellery & Objects - 52 Product Design - 54 Interaction Design - 56 Textile & Surface Design - 58
+Fashion Design - 44 Graphic Design - 46 Illustration - 48

+Moving Image Design - 50 Jewellery & Objects - 52

+Product Design - 54

+Interaction Design - 56'

+Textile & Surface Design - 58